 Exhibit 86.
-Rules for Development Status Classification
+Rules for Development Status Classification Extribute 000.
+1100 101 Bovolopinone Otatao olabolitoution

 Since this BLI is an update to a 2020 BLI, the classifying of lands occurred by spatially joining recent building permits to parcel data.
-Parcels that were previously vacant but had building permits that indicated new developed residential units were updated to the "Developed" development status.
+Parcels that were previously vacant but had building permits that indicated newly developed residential units were updated to the "Developed" development status.

-Step 3: Identify and Apply Constraints
+Step 3: Identify and apply constraints